 Putnam, Robert D. (2000) Bowling Alone.
 The collapse and revival of American community, New York: Simon and Schuster.

 Skocpol, Theda.
 (2003) Diminished Democracy.
 From membership to management in American civic life, Norman, Oklahoma: University of Oklahoma Press.

 Links to many other papers by Michael Edwards can be found on futurepositive.org.

 Michael Edwards is the Director of the Ford Foundation’s Governance and Civil Society Unit in New York, having worked in international development for the last twenty years, including periods spent living and travelling in Latin America, Southern Africa and South Asia.

 Acknowledgement: Picture: Oxfam International – Civil societies and grassroot communities protest in front of the UN conference center demanding rich nations to step up efforts to reduce greenhouse gas emissions in 2009.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) Licence

-How to cite this article: Edwards, M. (2005) ‘Civil society’, the encyclopedia of informal education, www.infed.org/association/civil_society.htm.
+How to cite this article: Edwards, M. (2005) ‘Civil society’, The encyclopedia of pedagogy and informal education, www.infed.org/association/civil_society.htm.

 © Michael Edwards 2005